tommybobbins/PiThermostat/README.md

 | calculate_temps.py | Pull in the data from the temperature sensors and calculates an internal and external mean |

+Apache is protected by a username/password set in /etc/apache2/.htpasswd.
+This defaults to hotf/hotf.

 Using Weather (optional)
 ========================